python3statement/python3statement.github.io/_sections/70-discuss.md

 # Discuss

-While the above statement is still is close to final form it is still open for discussion.
-Feel free to [open an issue](https://github.com/python3statement/python3statement.github.io/issues) on or GitHub repository or browse the open and closed ones.
+While the above statement is close to final form, it is still open for discussion.
+Feel free to [open an issue](https://github.com/python3statement/python3statement.github.io/issues) on our GitHub repository or browse the open and closed ones.

-If you think some information are missing, or inaccurate, please let us know as well.
+If you think some information is missing or inaccurate, please let us know as well.